 Who would benefit?
 Academic Coaching is for students seeking additional academic support, a mentoring relationship, or help utilizing resources and securing academic goals.
-Students at any level that are devoted to improving their study habits and test scores should consider academic coaching.
+Students at any level that are devoted to improving their study habits should consider academic coaching.

 How do I schedule an appointment?
 At this time, we can only offer Academic Coaching to those advised by Academic Advising Services.
 Let your advisor know if you are interested in setting up an appointment with an academic coach.